 - To maintain the pleasure of healthy eating and lifestyle while limiting food choices only when indicated by scientific evidence.1

 Certain clients may benefit from pharmacological weight loss interventions as well as surgical (e.g. bariatric surgery) when indicated based on BMI.
 They do not recommend low carb diets (carbs < 130 grams/day) as the long-term effects of carb restrictions are not well studied.1

 Carbohydrate Management for Diabetics

-Patients should be advised to monitor their carbohydrate intake to optimize blood sugar control.
+Clients should be advised to monitor their carbohydrate intake to optimize blood sugar control.
 It is important to consider the quantity and type of carbohydrates as they can influence postprandial glucose levels.
 Carbohydrate types that can influence post-meal blood sugar levels includes starches, the style of preparation (e.g. cooking time and method), and degree of sugar processing.

-Fiber intake should also be taken into consideration when evaluating a patient’s diet.
+Fiber intake should also be taken into consideration when evaluating a client’s diet.
 Fiber rich sources (> 5 g fiber/serving) can contribute to good health.
 Additionally, current data suggests that a high-fiber diet (~ 50 g fiber/day) can help reduce glycemic events.1

 Low or zero calorie sweeteners (alcohol sugars) such as erythritol, isomalt, and mannitol have demonstrated lower glucose response and reduced energy consumption.
 Use of alcohol sugars is appears to be safe but can contribute to diarrhea, particularly in children.

-Dietary Fat, Protein Management, and Alcohol use in Diabetes
+Dietary Fat, Protein Management, and Alcohol Use in Diabetes

 Consuming fish may help provide beneficial lipid intake while minimizing fat from bad sources.
 Metabolic studies have demonstrated LDL reductions when saturated fats are limited.
-By establishing optimal dietary fat and cholesterol intake a patient can further reduce their risk of cardiovascular events.
+By establishing optimal dietary fat and cholesterol intake a client can further reduce their risk of cardiovascular events.

-Alcohol is another area where interventions may be essential for patients to consider as alcohol in combination with mixtures, soda, or juice can lead to elevated blood sugar.
-Patients should be advised to consume one drink or less per day if female and two drinks per day if male.
+Alcohol is another area where interventions may be essential for clients to consider as alcohol in combination with mixtures, soda, or juice can lead to elevated blood sugar.
+Clients should be advised to consume one drink or less per day if female and two drinks per day if male.

-Hypoglycemia Interventions and Acute Illness
+Nursing Interventions for Hypoglycemia and Acute Illness

-Glucose tablets are generally available in most pharmacies and can be a staple product to have on any patient with high hypoglycemic risk.
+Glucose tablets are generally available in most pharmacies and can be a staple product to have on any client with high hypoglycemic risk.
 Blood sugar should be tested in approximately 15 minutes to reevaluate the need for further glucose consumption.
-Patients should also be advised that adding fat to their sugar source can decrease the glycemic response sugar sources high in fat should be avoided.
+Clients should also be advised that adding fat to their sugar source can decrease the glycemic response sugar sources high in fat should be avoided.

 Diabetics with acute illness are recommended to consume adequate levels of fluids which is a staple treatment for all illness.
-For patients with T1DM insulin and oral diabetic medications may need to be increased.
+For clients with T1DM insulin and oral diabetic medications may need to be increased.
 Adults should be advised to consume between 150-200 grams of carbohydrates (45-50 grams every 3-4 hours) to prevent ketosis risk.1

 There’s no doubt that diabetes is a health crisis and among one of the most important diseases contributing towards mortality in populations throughout the world.
 As our understanding of diabetes continues to grow it will continue to be an area of great importance for generations to come.
-For this reason, NCLEX™ diabetes questions are and will continue to be a part of the exam.
+For this reason, diabetes NCLEX® questions are and will continue to be a part of the exam.

 - Nutrition Recommendations and Interventions for Diabetes: A position statement of the American Diabetes Association.
 Diabetes Care.
 2007;31(Supplement 1). doi:10.2337/dc08-s061.